Obsidian-TTRPG-Community/Ironsworn-SRD-Markdown/Chapter 4/Your Truth.md

 >Professional slayers earn their keep by killing beasts.
 This particular slayer, famed throughout the Ironlands for her numerous kills, has gone missing on a hunt.
 Did she finally meet her match, or is something more nefarious at play.
 What is your connection to her?

 ## Horrors
+^horrors

 Nothing but stories to frighten children.

 >[!tip] #Quest_Starter
 >The murders began last season.
 Local gossip suggests they are the work of a vengeful horror, but there may be more mundane forces at work.
 What is your connection to these killings?
 What will you do to stop them?